Many pet stores make it seem like you can just buy a betta, toss it in a bowl, and feed it occasionally to have a

 The reality is that bettas need tanks that are at least 2.5 gallons with frequent water changes, and tap water can kill them because it includes toxic chemicals like chlorine and ammonia.

-That’s where water conditioner comes in.
+That’s where the water conditioner comes in.
 Add a few drops (actual dosage will vary, so be sure to read the label) of the water conditioner to tap water before adding it to your betta tank for the first time or after a water change.

 This will help protect your betta from harmful chemicals that can be found in tap water and keep him healthy and happy for many years to come.
 With so many products to choose from, how do you know which is the best betta water conditioner?